 OK, time to fess up… this all happened a month ago, I just haven’t had the time to get this post out! #reallife got in the way.
 But it was all that I had hoped it would be, and when I think back on it, it’s like I can go there again and be present in that moment; so forgive a girl for dreaming a little.

-Anyway, I was reminded of our 15th anniversary weekend of sleep when we took our kids out to lunch today and seated at the table next to us was a couple celebrating their 50th wedding anniversary.
+Anyway, I was reminded of our 15th-anniversary weekend of sleep when we took our kids out to lunch today, and a couple celebrating their 50th wedding anniversary was seated at the table next to us.
 50!!!
-In today’s day and age, that is just amazing and it got me thinking, what is their secret?
+In this day and age, that is just amazing, and it got me thinking: what is their secret?

 Here are my thoughts on what it takes to become the kind of spouse worth living with for 50 years!